Racquetball: United Kingdom

 In 1976, Ian D.W.
 Wright created the sport of racketball based on U.S. racquetball.
 British racketball is played in a 32 ft long by 21 ft wide squash court8 ft shorter and 1 ft wider than the U.S. racquetball courtusing a smaller, less-dynamic ball than the American racquetball.
 In racketball, the ceiling is out-of-bounds.
 The racketball is served after a bounce on the floor then struck into play with the racket.
 Scoring is like squash with point-a-rally scoring of up to 11 points.
 The British Racketball Association was formed on 13 February 1984, and confirmed by the English Sports Council (now Sport England) as the sport's governing body on 30 October of the same year.
 The first National Racketball Championship was held in London on 1 December 1984.
 The sport is now played in countries where squash is played, Australia, Bermuda, France, Germany, Malaysia, the Netherlands, New Zealand, South Africa, Argentina, Ireland and Sweden.
 Currently, racketball is also played in parts of North America.

 In 1988, the British Racketball Association merged with the Squash Rackets Association.
 England Squash & Racketball is now recognised by Sport England as the English national governing body for the sports of squash and racketball.
 There is now an established UK Racketball Tournament Series consisting of 8 events around the UK, which forms the basis of the national rankings along with the National Racketball championships held annually at the Edgbaston Priory Club.

-In 2016, World Squash Federation began to 'rebrand' a racketball as Squash 57, the 57 referring to the diameter of the ball, in order to emphasize both its membership of the 'squash rackets' family, and its distinctiveness from the U.S. racquetball.
+In 2016, World Squash Federation began to 'rebrand' racketball as Squash 57, the 57 referring to the diameter of the ball in millimeters, in order to emphasize both its membership of the 'squash rackets' family, and its distinctiveness from the U.S. racquetball.